Herbert Jay Stern: Federal judicial service

-Stern was nominated by President Richard Nixon on December 7, 1973, to a seat on the United States District Court for the District of New Jersey vacated by Judge Leonard I. Garth.
+Stern was nominated by President Richard Nixon on December 7, 1973, to the seat on the United States District Court for the District of New Jersey vacated by Judge Leonard I. Garth.
 He was confirmed by the United States Senate on December 19, 1973, and received his commission on December 28, 1973.
 His service terminated on January 4, 1987, due to his resignation.

 Service with the Court for Berlin

 During his thirteen-year tenure on the bench, Stern presided over a variety of civil and criminal cases.
 However, his judicial service is best remembered for the unique case of United States v.
 Tiede, an aircraft hijacking prosecution that was the sole case ever tried in the United States Court for Berlin, over which he was specially designated to preside by the Secretary of State.
 In a published opinion, United States v.
 Tiede, 86 F.R.D.
-227 (D. Berlin 1979), Stern held that even though the case involved prosecution of German citizens in an unusual forum outside the United States, the defendants were still parties to an American criminal proceeding and entitled to the United States Constitution's guarantee of trial by jury.
+227 (D. Berlin 1979), Stern held that––even though the case involved prosecution of German citizens in an unusual forum outside the United States––the defendants were still parties to an American criminal proceeding and entitled to the United States Constitution's guarantee of trial by jury.
 Stern later authored Judgment in Berlin, a book about his experiences in the Tiede case which was made into a motion picture starring Sean Penn and Martin Sheen, who portrayed Stern.

 Post-judicial career

 After his resignation from the federal bench, Stern entered private practice as an attorney.
-He is currently the founding partner of his own law firm Stern, Kilcullen & Rufolo, LLc. located in Florham Park, New Jersey.
+He is the founding partner of his own law firm Stern, Kilcullen & Rufolo, LLC. located in Florham Park, New Jersey.